-Shanghai reports 1st deaths from current COVID-19 outbreak
+Shanghai reports first deaths in current COVID-19 outbreak

-BEIJING (AP) — Shanghai authorities on Monday reported the first COVID-19 deaths of the latest outbreak in China’s most populous and wealthiest city.
+BEIJING (AP) — Shanghai authorities on Monday reported the first COVID-19 deaths in the latest outbreak in China’s most populous and wealthiest city.

-All three who died were elderly, had underlying diseases such as diabetes and hypertension and had not been vaccinated against the coronavirus, city Health Commission inspector Wu Ganyu told journalists.
+All three people who died were elderly, had underlying diseases such as diabetes and hypertension and had not been vaccinated against the coronavirus, city Health Commission inspector Wu Ganyu told journalists.

 “After entering hospital, their conditions grew worse and they died after attempts to save them were unsuccessful,” Wu said.

-The deaths raise to 4,641 the number of people China says have succumbed to the disease since the virus was first detected in the central city of Wuhan in late 2019.
+The deaths raise to 4,641 the number of people that China says have succumbed to the disease since the virus was first detected in the central city of Wuhan in late 2019.

+While China has an overall vaccination rate of around 90%, a low rate among the elderly remains a concern.
+Only 62% of Shanghai residents over age 60 have been vaccinated, according to the latest data available.
+Some experts say China needs to raise that rate before it can safely live with the virus.

+While highly contagious, the omicron BA.2 variant driving the Shanghai outbreak is less lethal than the previous delta variant.
+However, China’s low death toll from COVID-19, which is blamed for more than 988,000 deaths in the United States, has raised questions about how China’s authoritarian and often highly secretive government counts such fatalities.

 Most of Shanghai’s 25 million residents are being confined to their homes for a third week as China continues to employ a “zero-tolerance” strategy to curb the outbreak, demanding isolation of anyone possibly infected.